mohammedgmgn/MovieApp-Clean-Architecture/README.md

 ## MovieApp

-**Project Overview**
+## Project Overview

 This project aims to demonstrate the usage of Android Architecture Components and how this components can be used in an application with a MVVM architecture in Kotlin

+## Project Description

+First of all, I would like to show how I made the packages structure of the project For achieving The separation of concerns

+- ## Presentation layer
+    The Activities, Fragments and ViewModels.
+- ## Domain layer
+    With the Use Cases
+- ##  Data layer
+    With the Repositories.

 ## What is Architecture Components ?